OASES-project/CCL-results/README.md

 ## `data-cars`

-Global warming potential results (2021 IPCC AR6, 100-year timeframe) per passenger kilomtere for individual car models.
+Global warming potential results (2021 IPCC AR6, 100-year timeframe) per passenger kilometre for individual car models.
 To be used with `data-gwp` to give specific results for individual households.

 ## `Acknowledgement`